DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

                      Range: 0 (=0%) to 1 (=100%)
                      CAUTION: The decimal point is required for this option to work.
 If you want to set it to 1, use 1.0 instead of just 1
+     - breakTimeMultiplier
+           Type: decimal number
+           Required: no
+           Default: 1.0
+           Allowed scopes: global, local, ore
+           Function: How long it takes to mine the compact ore block, in multiples of the time it takes to mine the regular ore block.
+1.0 means it takes the same amount of time, 2.0 means that it will take twice as long to mine the compact ore block as it takes to mine the regular ore block, etc.
+                     CAUTION: The decimal point is required for this option to work.
+If you want to set it to 1, use 1.0 instead of just 1, for 2 use 2.0, etc...
      - generateTexture
            Type: boolean
            Required: no